First thing to learn about the ukulele is HOW TO TUNE IT:

 Note: The above is how to tune a soprano, concert or tenor ukulele.
 A baritone ukulele is usually tuned differently.

 Then start playing

-These very useful sections help you start playing:
+This guide has some very useful sections to help you start playing, namely:

 How to get started

 A useful guide on ‘What to Buy to Get Started’, and a ‘Buyers Guide’ which includes information on the different types of ukulele.

 Play and practice these in the order listed, starting with the 1 and 2 chord songs.
 Dr Uke also provides an audio of each song to help you.